 “We have a number of springs that start on our property so we really feel a responsibility to provide the environment that encourages the natural stream life cycle to restore itself and thrive,” said Hamish.

 “We’ll plant half a kilometre of waterways with the funded trees and plants which will provide shade and help stop erosion and sediment from entering the stream – restore fish and vertebrate life and stop any nasties heading out into the ocean,” said Hamish.

 When they first got stuck in to regenerating the land, Robyn and Hamish planted 51 hectares in heritage grasses.
 Add to that a 60-day grazing rotation for stock and they started to notice a big improvement in soil quality and animal health within a year.

 “It really was a lightbulb moment for us as we saw things change so quickly,” said Hamish.

-“The pasture are starting to grow properly now and the animals are eating the good stuff and getting all the nutrients they need– and of course what they poop out helps the soil,” said Hamish.
+“The pasture is starting to grow properly now.
+The animals are eating the good stuff and getting all the nutrients they need – and of course what they poop out helps the soil,” said Hamish.

 “The breeding programme has also been part of it, and it’s contributed to the health of the animals, they’re so healthy and happy.”

 Robyn and Hamish hope that some of what they’ve been able to achieve in a short time at Black Pond Farm will inspire other farmers to give it a go, but whatever happens, they’ll be pretty happy in their little corner of the world in Waikato.